Elder Futhark

-The Elder Futhark (or Fuþark, /ˈfuːðɑːrk/), also known as the Older Futhark, Old Futhark, or Germanic Futhark, is the oldest form of the runic alphabets.
+The Elder Futhark, (Note: Less common forms includes: Older Futhark, Old Futhark) or Pan-Germanic Futhark (also spelt Fuþark, /ˈfuːθɑːrk/, FOO-thark), is the oldest form of the runic alphabets.
 It was a writing system used by Germanic peoples in the Migration Period.
-Inscriptions are found on artifacts including jewelry, amulets, plateware, tools, and weapons, as well as runestones, from the 2nd to the 8th centuries.
+Inscriptions are found on artifacts including jewellery, amulets, plateware, tools, and weapons, as well as runestones, from the 2nd to the 8th centuries.

 In Scandinavia, beginning in the late 8th century, the script was simplified to the Younger Futhark, while the Anglo-Saxons and Frisians instead extended it, giving rise to the Anglo-Saxon futhorc.
 Both the Anglo-Saxon futhorc and the Younger Futhark remained in use during the Early and the High Middle Ages respectively, but knowledge of how to read the Elder Futhark was forgotten until 1865, when it was deciphered by Norwegian scholar Sophus Bugge.

 Description

 The Elder Futhark is named after the initial phoneme of the first six rune names: /f/, /u/, /ð/, /ɑ/, /r/, and /k/ corresponding with ᚠ, ᚢ, ᚦ, ᚨ, ᚱ, and ᚲ respectively.
-It has 24 runes, often arranged in three groups of eight runes; each group is in modern times called an ætt (pl. ættir; meaning 'clan, group', although sometimes thought to mean eight).
-What the groups were originally called remains unknown.
-In the following table, each rune is given with its common transliteration and phoneme:
+It has 24 runes, often arranged in three groups of eight runes; each group is in modern times called an ætt, Old Norse for 'lineage', the term used in Younger Futhark.
+It has been speculated to potentially stem from Elder Futhark and thought to mean 'group of eight'.
+(Note: Johannes Bureus 15-type runic row had 3 groups of 5 called femt (lit. 'fifth').)
+Irish Ogham features a similar division system.